A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: Acknowledgment

 \begin{IEEEbiography} [{ }] {Shikhar Verma} (Member, IEEE) received the M.Sc. and Ph.D. degrees from the Graduate School of Information Sciences (GSIS), Tohoku University, Sendai, Japan, in 2018 and 2021, respectively.
-Since 2021, he has been a Research Assistant Professor with GSIS, Tohoku University.
+Since 2021, he has been an Assistant Professor with GSIS, Tohoku University.
 Dr. Verma was also a recipient of the prestigious MEXT Scholarship and JSPS Fellowship.
-He also received the Dean’s Award from Tohoku University in 2021 and the Best Paper Award at IEEE ICC in 2018. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Tiago Koketsu Rodrigues} (Member, IEEE) previously Tiago Gama Rodrigues, has been an assistant professor at Tohoku University since April 2020.
-He received his Bachelor's Degree in Computer Science from the Federal University of Piaui, in Brazil, in 2014.
-He worked as a researcher in 2013 at Bucknell University, U.S.A., and in 2014 at Tohoku University, Japan.
-He received his M.Sc. degree from Tohoku University in 2017 and his Ph.D. from the same institution in 2020.
-He has previously been awarded a scholarship by the Coordination for the Improvement of Higher Education Personnel from Brazil to study for one year at Bucknell University in 2013 and a scholarship from the Japanese Ministry of Education, Culture, Sports, Science and Technology to perform his post-graduation studies in Japan.
-He was the recipient of the 2017 and the 2020 Tohoku University Graduate School of Information Sciences Dean Awards, the 2018 Best Paper Award from IEEE Transactions on Computers, the 2020 Tohoku University President Award, and the IEEE Communications Society Asia-Pacific Region 20222 Outstanding Young Researcher Award, among others.
-From 2017 to 2020, he was the System Administrator of the IEEE Transactions on Vehicular Technology.
-Since 2020, he has served as an editor in IEEE Network and IEEE Transactions on Vehicular Technology.
-Since 2023, he is the Lead System Administrator of IEEE Internet of Things Journal. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Yuichi Kawamoto} (Member, IEEE) is serving as an assistant professor at GSIS.
-He received his B.E. degree from the Information Engineering, and M.S. degree and Ph.D. degree from the Graduate School of Information Science (GSIS) at Tohoku University, Japan, in 2011 and 2013, 2016, respectively.
-He was a recipient of the prestigious Dean’s and President’s Awards from Tohoku University in March 2016.
-He has also received several best paper awards at conferences including IWCMC'13, GLOBECOM'13, and WCNC'2014.
+He also received the Dean’s Award from Tohoku University in 2021 and the Best Paper Award at IEEE ICC in 2018 and several other conferences.
+He serves as an Editor for the IEEE Internet of Things. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Tiago Koketsu Rodrigues} (Member, IEEE) previously Tiago Gama Rodrigues, is currently an Assistant Professor at Tohoku University.
+His research interests include artificial intelligence, machine learning, network modeling and simulation, and cloud systems.
+From 2017 to 2020, he was the Lead System Administrator of the IEEE Transactions on Vehicular Technology, overviewing the review process of all submissions and the submission system as a whole.
+He serves as an Editor for multiple IEEE journals.